'Taiwan is Taiwan': China name dispute moves from birds to climate change

 Beijing views the island as a wayward Chinese province.

-"Taiwan is Taiwan.
+Yesterday, Taiwan's government reacted with anger.
+Premier Su Tseng-chang told reporters: "Taiwan is Taiwan.
 China is China.
 Taiwan is not a city of China's.
-If there is incorrect usage we think this is extremely improper," Premier Su Tseng-chang told reporters.
+If there is incorrect usage, we think this is extremely improper.

-Taiwan's Foreign Ministry said it had asked the group to make a correction, while Kaohsiung Mayor Chen Chi-mai said his city was known globally as being in southern Taiwan, rather than as part of China.
+Taiwan's Foreign Ministry said it had asked the group to make a correction, while Kaohsiung Mayor Chen Chi-mai said his city was known throughout the world as being in southern Taiwan, rather than as part of China.

-The Global Covenant's secretariat said in a short email to Reuters that they "may not be able to respond until business hours resume Monday".

 The Global Covenant says its mission is to "galvanise climate and energy action across cities worldwide", representing a population of over 800 million.
 The only Chinese city it lists as a member is Hong Kong.